 Study Design/Methods

-Abbreviations: ADA, antidrug antibody; ASCT, autologous stem cell transplant; Btz, bortezomib; CNS, central nervous system; CR, complete response; Dara, daratumumab and hyaluronidase; DOR, duration of response; DR, daratumumab and hyaluronidase and lenalidomide; DVR, daratumumab and hyaluronidase, bortezomib, and lenalidomide; ECOG PS, Eastern Cooperative Oncology Group performance status; HDT, high-dose therapy; IV, intravenous; IMWG; International Myeloma Working Group; Len, lenalidomide; LOT, line of therapy; mAb, monoclonal antibody; MM, multiple myeloma; MRD, minimal residual disease; NDMM, newly diagnosed multiple myeloma; ORR, overall response rate; PFS, progression-free survival; PI, proteasome inhibitor; PO, by mouth; PR, partial response; Q2W, every other week; Q4W, every 4 weeks; QW, weekly; SC, subcutaneous; SoC, standard of care; SUD, step-up dosing; Tec, teclistamab; VGPR, very good partial response.
+Abbreviations: ADA, antidrug antibody; ASCT, autologous stem cell transplant; CNS, central nervous system; CR, complete response; Dara, daratumumab and hyaluronidase; DOR, duration of response; DR, daratumumab and hyaluronidase and lenalidomide; DVR, daratumumab and hyaluronidase, bortezomib, and lenalidomide; ECOG PS, Eastern Cooperative Oncology Group performance status; HDT, high-dose therapy; IV, intravenous; IMWG; International Myeloma Working Group; LOT, line of therapy; mAb, monoclonal antibody; MM, multiple myeloma; MRD, minimal residual disease; NDMM, newly diagnosed multiple myeloma; ORR, overall response rate; PFS, progression-free survival; PI, proteasome inhibitor; PO, by mouth; PR, partial response; Q2W, every other week; Q4W, every 4 weeks; QW, weekly; R, lenalidomide; SC, subcutaneous; SoC, standard of care; SUD, step-up dosing; Tec, teclistamab; V, bortezomib; VGPR, very good partial response.

 aIncludes a PI and/or an immunomodulatory drug with or without anti-CD38 mAb and single or tandem ASCT.
 Post-ASCT consolidation was permitted for up to 2 cycles as long as the total number of inductions plus consolidation cycles did not exceed 6.

-bEach cycle was of 28 days.
-Dexamethasone was administered in cycles 1 and 2.
+bEach cycle was 28 days.
 Stem cell collection was planned after 3 cycles of induction.

 dPatients received Tec SUDs of 0.06 mg/kg and 0.3 mg/kg on days 2 and 4.